s2t2/tweet-analysis-2020/README.md

 BIGQUERY_DATASET_NAME="impeachment_development" DRY_RUN="false" python -m app.workers.bq_list_grapher
 ```

-If those run into memory issues, run the PG Pipeline, then try assembling network graphs from PostgresSQL data:
+However, depending on the size of the graph, that approach might run into memory errors.
+So another option is to query the data from the local PostgreSQL database.
+First, ensure you've setup and populated a remote Heroku PostgreSQL database using the "Local Database Setup" instructions above.
+After the database is ready, you can try to assemble the network graph object from the PostgreSQL data:

 ```sh
 # incremental graph construction (uses more incremental memory):